-So you have decided to learn Indonesian, whether because of your partner, because you keep coming back in the country or you decided to settle for a little bit longer in the archipelago for studying, working or even living.
+So you have decided to learn Indonesian, whether because of your partner, because you keep coming back in the country or you decided to settle for a little bit longer in the archipelago for studying or working…

-In all the time I spent in the country I was often amazed by the inability of most foreigner residents to speak proper Indonesian .
-People living for 10 years in the country and still not able to handle a phone call to the telcom operators for an easy problem…
+In all the time I spent in the country I was often surprised by the inability of most foreigner residents to speak proper Indonesian .
+People living for 10 years in the country and still not able to handle a phone call to the telcom operator for an easy problem…

 On top of this, reaching a conversational level is quite easy compared to other languages.
 You are not going to become fluent in a few month or even one year, but you shall be able to sort out every daily situation.

 I witnessed many foreigners trying to learn Indonesian and identified 3 reasons while they fail :